 |Miss Rosie Coulson||3 alpha - class teacher|

 On Friday, pupils take part in PE and Swimming lessons.
 They will need to wear a tracksuit to school and bring their swimming kit with them.

 To support their learning at home, we ask parents and carers to read with their child at least 4 times a week and record this in their reading diaries.
-Homework is set on a Friday and is due in the following Wednesday.
+Homework is set on a Friday and is due in the following Thursday.
 Pupils will have spellings and times tables to practise as well as a short grammar and arithmetic activity.
 If you would like to know how best to support your child with their homework, please just let us know.

 The following strands will be covered across the three terms: